YiDingg/LatexNotes/README.md

 # LatexNotes

+Latex Enviroment: Window 11 + Texlive 2023 (xelatex + bibtex) + VSCode

 ## Intro

 Notes written by Latex during undergraduate years.
 Unless otherwise specified, all the articles, notes and documents are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en) license agreement.
 You can freely [download](https://github.com/YiDingg/LatexNotes/archive/refs/heads/main.zip) and share all of them but commercial use is prohibited.
 Please indicate the source when reprinting.

-Refer to my personal website for more details: [Yi Ding's Website](https://yidingg.github.io/YiDingg)
+Note that only notes written by Latex will be displayed here.
+Refer to my personal website [Yi Ding's Website](https://yidingg.github.io/YiDingg) for all notes, including those written via app Notability on a tablet.

-Latex Enviroment: Window 11 + Texlive 2023 (xelatex + bibtex) + VSCode

-Below are some previews:
+Below are some previews of this repository:

 ## Optics (光学)
 ### Notes of Optics